Note: MUST* and MUST NOT* (with asterisk) denotes legal requirement

 b) Additionally, when a collection involves a commercial participator or professional fundraiser appropriate statements MUST* be made (see Legal appendices L10).

 c) In Northern Ireland, there are currently no specific regulations in place in regard to third parties, but Fundraising Organisations MUST* follow the forms of contracts used elsewhere in the United Kingdom.

 d) Fundraising Organisations MUST NOT undertake fundraising activity using third parties without instigating a training and briefing programme for all collectors.

-e) Where a collector is a paid charity employee, paid officer or paid trustee, the collector MUST* make a statement (L10) to the effect they are being paid to carry out the collection.
+e) Where a collector is a paid charity employee, paid officer or paid trustee, the collector MUST* make a statement to the effect they are being paid to carry out the collection (see Legal appendices L10).

 f) The Fundraising Organisation MUST seek to clarify the ownership of copyright with respect to all materials and databases connected with the activity, prior to instigating that activity.